 Protein popcorn might make your eyes roll, but trust us on this one.
 When you blend a scoop of vanilla protein powder with cinnamon and sweetener (like coconut sugar), you barely notice the taste.
 And by spraying the popcorn with coconut oil cooking spray, the cinnamon bun mix will stick well to the popcorn.

-Chocolate and sea salt: a true classic.
+Chocolate and sea salt: A true classic.
 Popcorn is the perfect vehicle to get these two flavors in your mouth, and it’s crazy simple to make.
 Just melt a handful of dark chocolate chips, drizzle it over popcorn, and sprinkle with sea salt.
 The hard part?
-Trying not to eat the whole bag.
+Trying to leave some for tomorrow.

 Popcorn is less the main event here and more of a fun addition.
-You can pop your own on the stovetop, use a microwave bag, or grab some of your favorite pre-packaged kernels, like Boomchickapop.
+You can pop your own on the stovetop, use a microwave bag, or grab some of your favorite pre-packaged kernels.
 Mix your popcorn of choice with cashews, sunflower seeds, dried apricots, and cranberries, and shake it up.
-Easiest trail mix ever.
+Easiest trail mix ever with lots of nutrients.

-Shout out to Trader Joe’s for making Everything but the Bagel seasoning, which turns this recipe into a two-step process.
+Shout out to Trader Joe’s (and now so many others!) for making Everything but the Bagel seasoning, which turns this recipe into an easy two-step process.
 If you don’t start with a buttered popcorn, we recommend drizzling a little on top or spraying the popcorn with coconut oil spray before sprinkling with the seasoning.